Poisonous and Venomous Spiders, Snakes and Insects in the Bahamas, Jamaica & the Caribbean Whilst On Vacation

 The major known disease they carry is rabies, which is carried in the snails dung.
 Dogs have died from eating a single snail.
 The dung left behind, if touched by human hands can transmit rabies.

-The land snails can grow up to 7cm tall and over 20cm in length and the shell is conical shaped.
+The land snails can grow up to 7 cm tall and over 20 cm in length, the shell is conical in shape.
 Some nations keep them as pets whilst others use them as a food source.

 The Screw Worm

 This may be the devil re-incarnated.
 This little demon is neither venomous nor poisonous.
 There are five types of screw worm, and only one type flies.
 The maggots from this flying insect are the actual screw worm, and they eat living flesh, not like normal maggots which only eat the dead flesh.